sreekanath/Phase-7/AWS/VPC/VPC-Practice.md

 		Create RT

 		Go to route table, Subnet Associate - choose private subnet

-Try:
+**Try this and observe**:

    1. Create an private instance by specifying the above details. and try to connect directly from your terminal (Gitbash or putty etc).
    2. Connect to public instance and copy the pem key into your connected public instance and give permissions on pem file(chmod 400 file.pem), and then try to connect to private instance.
    3. apt-get update -y && apt-get install nginx -y (or)  yum update -y && yum install nginx -y

    It will not download anything from Internet.. if you want download anything from internet.. go for NAT.

 ### Step-6: Create NAT Gateway/instance.